Planning a Long-Term Outdoor Study:

 Consider: Field trip forms, parent awareness, play boundaries, site visits, proper clothing, awareness of weather, behaviour expectations, medical information, supervision, ....

-Start From the Heart; Going Beyond the Land Acknowledgement is a resource will invite you to acknowledge your own values, your relationship with family, the community and the land.
+Start From the Heart; Going Beyond the Land Acknowledgement is a resource that will invite you to acknowledge your own values, your relationship with family, the community and the land.
 It will also explore our collective responsibility to protect the natural environment.